 The first step is to schedule and attend a virtual interview with our EOP staff.
-After the interview has concluded, Student Financial Services will be notified if the applicant is still being considered and to begin the financial verification process.
+At any point during the application process, students are encouraged to begin submitting required documentation to SFS as listed below.
 Below you will find information related to the EOP financial verification process and acceptable documentation.
 Visit the EOP Office web page for more information about the program at SUNY Delhi.

 EOP Financial Verification Process